 This is another personal choice.
 If you get a good-quality snowboard helmet, it will probably be warm enough that you won’t need to wear a hat underneath it.
 If you run cold, you can wear a hat for added warmth – just make sure to get a helmet adequately sized for that.

 I think that MIPS helmets are worth it.
 They offer superior impact protection and added safety.
 They may cost a little more upfront, but you really don’t want to cut corners when it comes to keeping your head safe and protected.

 Useful Tips & Resources

 You might be sick of hearing about it by now, but I’m going to write a little more about safety.
 The overall safety message of this article is to wear a helmet whenever you ride.
 Always.

-Here is a good video that touches on some important aspects to keep in mind when it comes to snowboard safety.
+Here is a good video that touches on some crucial aspects to keep in mind regarding snowboard safety.